djipco/webmidi/website/src/pages/showcase/index.md

+---
+toc_max_heading_level: 2
+---

 # Showcase

 WebMidi.js is being used by amazing people to create awesome projects.
 Here are some examples of what the library can do.

 :::tip Contribute